 - If you have printouts hanging in the cubicle wall with a pin, make sure they are not torn and wrinkled.
 If they are too old, hang new prints.
 It doesn’t take more than a minute.
 Also, make sure old and outdated prints are taken off.
 I do hang a print of our system hardware diagram.
 I do change it every 6 months.
 Do not keep too many of such hang ins.
 If possible you can laminate before hanging them.

 - Keep the keyboard and monitor screen clean.
 Wet wipes are excellent tools to dust off these two things.
 You can turn the keyboard upside down to get rid of the particles.
 It’s amazing how many hairs and food items get into my keyboard, every time I turn it upside down.

 - When setting up office space at home.
 Select sleek and modern look.
-There are plenty of online shops to chose your furniture from.
-We have set up our office with furniture from NationalBusinessFurniture, they have a good selection at discounted prices over other brick and mortar retail stores, like office depot, etc. If you want custom wall art, have Apex Metal Signs make you a special piece.
+There are plenty of online shops to choose your furniture from.
+These stores have a good selection at discounted prices over other brick and mortar retail stores, like office depot, etc. If you want custom wall art, have Apex Metal Signs make you a special piece.

 This will give an impression that you care about every detail at work.
 Make a statement about your personality and make your own stay comfortable within your cubicle.

 Readers, how your cubicles look?
 Does it talk about you as a person?
 How do you take good care of your cubicle?